Guidelines for Promotion in Academic Rank

 • Advisement activities (How are you involved in advisement?)

-• Reference (virtual & in-person research assistance for students, faculty, staff, community)
+• Reference (virtual and in-person research assistance for students, faculty, staff, community)

-• Collection Development (evaluate & select materials in all formats, develop liaison relationships with subject faculty, assess needs, manage collections budget)
+• Collection Development (evaluate and select materials in all formats, develop liaison relationships with subject faculty, assess needs, manage collections budget)

-• Cataloging (provide access through classification & cataloging of materials, quality control of catalog records)
+• Cataloging (provide access through classification and cataloging of materials, quality control of catalog records)

 • Interlibrary Loan/Resource Sharing